calistasalsabila/Programming-Language/Python/material/14_05Regex.md

-# 📚 Regex (Regular Expression) Cheatsheet with Python 🐍
+# Regex (Regular Expression) Cheatsheet with Python

-Welcome to the complete and beginner-friendly guide to **Regular Expressions (Regex)** in **Python**! 🎉
+Welcome to the complete and beginner-friendly guide to **Regular Expressions (Regex)** in **Python**!

 ---

-## 📖 What is Regex?
+##  What is Regex?

 Regex stands for **Regular Expression**.
 It is a powerful way to **search**, **match**, and **manipulate** text using patterns.

-> Think of it as a rulebook you write to describe what you want to find or validate inside a string, like matching emails 📧, filtering usernames 👩‍⚖️, or extracting hashtags 🔖.
+> Think of it as a rulebook you write to describe what you want to find or validate inside a string, like matching emails, filtering usernames, or extracting hashtags.

 ---

-## 🎯 What is Regex used for?
+## What is Regex used for?

-* ✅ Pattern matching (e.g., find phone numbers)
+* Pattern matching (e.g., find phone numbers)
-* ✅ Validation (e.g., validate email or password format)
+* Validation (e.g., validate email or password format)
-* ✅ Search and replace (e.g., censoring words)
+* Search and replace (e.g., censoring words)
-* ✅ Parsing text (e.g., extract dates or hashtags)
+* Parsing text (e.g., extract dates or hashtags)
-* ✅ Data cleaning and preprocessing (especially in NLP & ML)
+* Data cleaning and preprocessing (especially in NLP & ML)

 ---

-## 🧪 Basic Regex Syntax
+## Basic Regex Syntax

 | Symbol  | Description                    | Example     | Matches                                  |       |                |
 | ------- | ------------------------------ | ----------- | ---------------------------------------- | ----- | -------------- |